 Ashes is around 3 years old, very sweet, and loves all things with 4 legs and 2 legs.
-Once she’s healed, she will be on the hunt for a forever home.
+She healed up and found her perfect forever home with a family that loves her very much!

 Your support of our Healing Touch Fund will help Ashes, and other pets just like her, get the urgent medical care they need to live happy, healthy lives.
 Donate today to help us continue this lifesaving care.